panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 decreasing the stake on a validator, waiting an epoch to move it into the stake pool's reserve account, then increasing the stake on another validator.

-The staker operation to add a new validator requires roughly 1.003 SOL to create the stake account on a validator, so the stake pool staker will need liquidity on hand to fully manage the pool stakes.
+The staker operation to add a new validator requires roughly 1.003 SAFE to create the stake account on a validator, so the stake pool staker will need liquidity on hand to fully manage the pool stakes.

 ## Background

-Solana's programming model and the definitions of the Solana terms used in this document are available at:
+Safecoin's programming model and the definitions of the Safecoin terms used in this document are available at:

 - https://docs.solana.com/apps